MitziReese04/MO-IT101-Group5/Readme.md

-import java.io.FileReader;     // Week 10: To open the connection to the .csv file. import java.io.IOException; // Week 10: Handles potential input/output failures, such as a missing file or a restricted directory. import java.util.Scanner;      // Week 8: To capture user input from the console. import java.time.LocalTime;    // Week 7/8: Represents a time (HH:mm:ss) used for time-based logic (grace periods) import java.time.format.DateTimeFormatter; // Week 7: Standardizes how time is displayed or parsed, ensuring user input matches the required 24 hour pattern
+import java.io.FileReader;     // Week 10: To open the connection to the .csv file. import java.io.IOException; // Week 10: Handles potential input/output failures, such as a missing file or a restricted directory. import java.util.Scanner;      // Week 8: To capture user input from the console. import java.time.LocalTime;    // Week 7/8: Represents a time (HH:mm) used for time-based logic (grace periods) import java.time.format.DateTimeFormatter; // Week 7: Standardizes how time is displayed or parsed, ensuring user input matches the required 24 hour pattern

 2. Files